VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 Conclusion

 Another benefit of the Woodchop is that it can be easily progressed or regressed depending on your fitness level, health circumstances and goals.
-In addition, these movements are an excellent way to reduce the risk and treat many musculoskeletal injuries such as the lower back.
+In addition, these movements are an excellent way to reduce the risk and treat many musculoskeletal injuries, such as those in the lower back.

 Like all exercises, it is critical that you gradually introduce these exercises that you can safely and correctly perform, before working towards the more challenging and progressive variations as shown within this blog.
-If you are unsure about any of these, it is imperative that you seek professional advice.
+If you are unsure about any of these, you must seek professional advice.

 If you need further guidance, please reach out to us and take advantage of a free 15-minute telehealth consultation with our exercise physiologist.